Skip to content

 What happens if I don’t register my donation decision?

-If you do nothing it will be assumed you agree to be a donor unless you are in a group whom the law doesn’t apply, or donation would be against your views – faith and beliefs are always respected.
+If you do not register a donation decision, it will be considered that you agree to donate certain organs and tissue, unless you are in a group whom the law doesn’t apply, or donation would be against your views – faith and beliefs are always respected.